Info on and links to makers of sustainable ethical zero waste make up around the world.

-I’m not a huge make-up person but I do wear it from time to time and when I need to replace an item i want to source most ethical version I can afford.
-Having done some research i’ve realised that there are quite a few companies offering organic or natural or vegan makeup up but not so many offering low or zero waste options too.
+I desperately need a new mascara, but where to look?
+I want to source most ethical version I can afford so having done some research I’ve realised that there are quite a few companies offering organic or natural or vegan makeup up but not so many offering low or zero waste options too.
 Here is a list of companies that appear to offer both;